alan-turing-institute/t0-1/README.md

 assuming you are running the vLLM server on `localhost` and the ports are `8010` and `8020` respectively as set in the above scripts.

 Note the above aren't proper environment variables with illegal characters, but they can be read with `dotenv` and used in the scripts.

+> [!NOTE]
+> APS - Question:
+> What's the general pattern here?
+What happens when we want another model?
+> Is there a reference to say what characters are and aren't legal in this context, even if they're not legal as environment variables?

 Some more information on the commands that these scripts use are detailed below in the [Command Line Interfaces (CLIs)](#command-line-interfaces-clis) section.